 Equity, diversity, and inclusion are some of the most important elements of healthy workplace culture.
 A Boston Consulting Group study found that companies with more diverse management teams have 19% higher revenues due to innovation.

 The report also suggests that companies with above-average diversity on their leadership teams, in both developing and developed economies, report a greater payoff from innovation and higher income margins.

 Diversity and inclusion training is an important way of educating yourself on how to work with people from different backgrounds.
 In fact, every manager or leader in an organisation needs to understand its importance, and actively implement diversity policies in the workplace.

 If you are a leader in an organisation, and would like to work on your skills in working with diverse groups of people, you can start by enrolling in free online courses that will help you develop an understanding of racial equity and how to lead diverse teams at work.

-Microsoft’s eLesson: Unconscious Bias is a free online course that will help you develop an understanding of unconscious biases and how they influence behaviour.
+Microsoft offers a host of lessons, including those that will help you develop an understanding of unconscious biases and how they influence behaviour.
 This course will also teach you about the actions you can take to counter bias in your own teams and organisation.